-10. Press Ctrl Enter to test your movie.
+7. Press Ctrl Enter to test your movie.
 The arm and leg motion that was part of the Movie Clip Symbol will work as the symbol is used on your stage.
 Since it's a symbol, you could drag more instances from your library and have a whole group of policeman marching across your stage with perfect precision.
-Each one would need to be on a separate layer though.
 Try it later if you want.

 At the moment, the policeman will be moving in a straight line.
-We'll use a motion guide to curve his path a
+We'll use a motion guide to curve his path a little.